In-Person Coaching

 If you shout too, then the whole situation has gotten a whole lot worse.
 Not only does he think that you are concerned too, but also that he was successful in getting you to help in ganging up on the poor postie.
 That will only reinforce his behaviour further.
 And, if you also rush to the door, just like he does, he will feel further empowered.
 Of course, we know that you reacted that way because of him, and not the threat at all, but how does he know that?

-Private Dog Behaviour Consultations are currently available in the Dundee area and beyond.
-If you are looking for advice and support while you work with your dog, then please get in touch!
+Private Dog Behaviour Consultations are currently available online and in-person in Dundee and the surrounding area.
+If you are looking for help solving your dogs behaviour and training problems, please get in touch!

 Caroline